 Will everything I say be treated in confidence?

 From the moment you make contact, your therapist is bound by the confidentiality agreement and the code of ethics as prescribed by the BACP, the Counselling and Psychotherapy governing body.
 The only rare occasion that this may need to be breached is if you disclose that someone may be at serious and imminent risk of harm or if a serious crime (such as drug trafficking) has been disclosed.
 In this case, we will discuss what the next steps should be and if necessary, the relevant people will be informed.

 Yes!
 Please ask about this when you enquire.
 I believe in charging fair prices that people can afford whatever their circumstances.
 Whether you are experiencing financial difficulty, a student or even a trainee counsellor, I will do my best to ensure this is not a barrier to therapy.

 Ok, I’m curious in seeing if therapy with you can help me, what now?

 You can get in touch either through email, phone or the contact page at the bottom of the website.
 I realise the hardest part may be making this initial contact and am familiar speaking to clients who are unsure or nervous.
-Having had a 10-minute chat, should you decide to have a first introductory session, this will last 50 mins and be half the usual price.
+Having had a 10-minute chat, should you decide to have a first introductory session, this will last 50 minutes.
 This session will be to determine if us working together would be beneficial for you.
 Thereafter clients normally like to meet on a weekly basis although this can be negotiated to meet your needs.